traitecoevo/taxonlookup/README.md

 [![Build Status](https://travis-ci.org/wcornwell/TaxonLookup.png?branch=master)](https://travis-ci.org/wcornwell/TaxonLookup)

 This is designed to be a living database--it will update as taxonomy changes (which it always will).
-These updates will correspond with changes to the version number of this resource, and each version of the database will be available via [Github Releases](https://github.com/blog/1547-release-your-software).
-**If you use this resource please note the version number.
-This can be found by running `plant_lookup_version_current()`**  The releases should be stable allowing for anyone in the future to go back an use **exactly** the same version of the data for their analysis.
+These updates will correspond with changes to the version number of this resource, and each version of the database will be available via [http://travis-ci.org](travis-ci) and [Github Releases](https://github.com/blog/1547-release-your-software).
+If you use this resource, please note the version number, which can be found by running `plant_lookup_version_current()`  This will allow anyone in the future to go back and use **exactly** the same version of the data for their analysis.

-The core of this repository is a set of scripts that dynamically build a genus-family-order-higher taxa look-up table for land plants with the data lookup primarily coming from three sources:
+The core of this repository is a set of scripts that dynamically build a genus-family-order-higher taxa look-up table for land plants with the data lookup primarily coming from three sources (with scaping done by (taxize)[https://github.com/ropensci/taxize]):

 1. [The Plant List](http://www.theplantlist.org/) for accepted genera to families